numaproj/numaflow/docs/user-guide/sources/pulsar.md

               key: token
 ```

-Currently, the implentation only supports JWT token based authentication.
-If `auth` field is not specified, Numaflow will connect to the Pulsar servers without authentication.
+We have only tested the 4.0.x LTS version of Pulsar.
+Currently, the implementation only supports [JWT token](https://pulsar.apache.org/docs/4.0.x/security-jwt/) based authentication.
+If the `auth` field is not specified, Numaflow will connect to the Pulsar servers without authentication.

-More authentication mechanisms and ability to customize Pulsar consumer will be added in the future.
+More authentication mechanisms and the ability to customize Pulsar consumer will be added in the future.